How to View Your Own Story on Snapchat

 Delete Snapchat Memories

 Perhaps there is something you posted that you really don’t care for anymore.
-All you need to do is follow the steps above to locate the Snap you’d like to delete and tap on it.
+All you need to do is follow these steps:

 Edit Your Memories and Re-Publish Them